A nice meal

-"a nice meal" is the seventh episode of the fourth season of the American dark comedy crime drama television series Barry.
+"a nice meal" is the seventh episode of the fourth season of the American crime tragicomedy television series Barry.
 It is the 31st episode overall and the penultimate episode of the series and was written by executive producer Liz Sarnoff and directed by series creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on May 21, 2023, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest.
 In the episode, Jim Moss subjects Barry, who escaped prison eight years ago and has returned to Los Angeles to kill Gene and gain control over his legacy, to psychological torture but changes his mind when Barry unwittingly reveals a critical piece of information Gene had neglected.
 Meanwhile, Gene sees a new opportunity to win back his fame, while Hank tries to kill Fuches and his gang.

 According to Nielsen Media Research, the episode was seen by an estimated 0.237 million household viewers and gained a 0.07 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the dark humor, performances, character development, writing, directing and set-up for the finale.